-Good morning all.
+Good morning all and welcome to: Guest Post Exchanging fluids.
 Things have been a little crazy around here, the end of the basketball season, karate classes, and doctor’s appointments.
 So, again, I apologize for the delay.
 Today I’m going to talk today about protecting yourself from accidental exposure to the zombie virus.

 We’ve all seen the movies and TV shows where our hero is running around with a baseball bat or chain saw, mowing through a hoard of undead.
 When he/ she is finished, the blood and guts of the recently re-deceased is dripping from the bat/ chainsaw, our hero, their clothes, the walls, pooling on the floor… You get the picture.
 Remember a couple of weeks ago on The Walking Dead when Daryl 9 ironed the zombies brains all over Beth’s white cardigan?
 That sent a shiver down the spine of this nurse.

 I have to stop and point out that in my world the zombie plague is caused by some form of infectious disease; most likely a virus, bacteria, or even prion of some kind.
 I also am going on the premise that the plague is NOT airborne.
 I don’t believe the human race could survive in a world where the zombie plague is as contagious as the flu or common cold.
 So, we won’t deal with that possibility.